dolthub/unreal-dolt/README.md

 Simple download the source code and copy the `Plugins` directory into your Unreal project.
 The next time you open the project in the editor, you will be asked if you want to compile the plugin.

+Most of our testing was performed on Unreal 5.3, on MacOS and Linux, with Perforce as the main VCS.
+But in theory this plugin should work for other versions of Unreal, and with every OS and VCS that Unreal Editor supports.
+If you encounter problems with your configuration, please file an [issue](https://github.com/dolthub/unreal-dolt/issues).

 ## How to Use

 After installing, configure the plugin via `Edit > Project Settings`